zzz6519003/password-spec/README.md

-# pwd-spec [pr welcomed]
+# password-spec [pr welcomed]

+The fact is that you can't have one password for all services.
+Because-

-Different website have different password specification, this is a summary of it.
+Different website have different password specification(requirements), this is a summary of it.

 [6+] at least 6